Harmonious Society

 The concept of social harmony dates back to ancient China, to the time of Confucius.
 As a result, the philosophy has also been characterized as a form of New Confucianism.
-In modern times, it developed into a key feature of General Secretary Hu Jintao's signature ideology of the Scientific Development Concept developed in the mid-2000s, being re-introduced by the Hu–Wen Administration during the 2005 National People's Congress.
+In modern times, it developed into a key feature of CCP general secretary Hu Jintao's signature ideology of the Scientific Outlook on Development developed in the mid-2000s, being re-introduced by the Hu–Wen Administration during the 10th National People's Congress.

 The promotion of the "Harmonious Society" demonstrated that Hu Jintao's ruling philosophy had departed from that of his predecessors.
 Near the end of his tenure in 2011, Hu appeared to extend the ideology to an international dimension, with a focus on the international peace and cooperation, which is said to lead to a "harmonious world".
-The administration of Hu's successor, Xi Jinping, has used the philosophy more sparingly, in favour of emphasizing his vision of the Chinese Dream.